A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Actions on (Co)chains of loop spaces and their geometric interpretation

 Thus a constant family of loops has the series

 which can be reconstructed from

 Dually the cochain/cohomology sequence is given by

-From these formulas on obtains that evaluation at a constant loop in degrees bigger than $0$ is not normalized.
+From these formulas one obtains that evaluation at a constant loop in degrees bigger than $0$ is in the degenerate subcomplex and these do not appear in the normalized complex.

-\begin{prop} Constant loops are in the degenerate subcomplex and in the reduced complex are identified with $\overline{CH}^0(C^*(X),C_*(X))=C_*(X)$.
-In particular, choosing a constant loop as a base point, we see that the reduced homology of $H_*(LX)$ corresponds to the dual of the reduced cyclic chain complex.
+\begin{prop} In higher degrees, the image of constant loops is in the degenerate subcomplex.
+In the normalized complex their image is $\overline{CH}^0(C^*(M),$ $C_*(M))=C_*(M)$.
+Moreover, choosing a base point for $M$ defines a constant loop as a base point for $LM$ and the reduced homology of $\bar H_*(LM)$ is quasi isomorphic to the dual of the reduced chain complexes $\widetilde{HH}_*(C^*(M))$ and $\widetilde{HH}^*(C^*(M))$ computed by the reduced (co)chain complexes. \end{prop} \begin{proof} The only thing left to prove is the surjectivity.
+For this one identifies a singular chain $f:\D^k\to M$ as a family of constant loops. \end{proof}